 Do you want clean, curated data sets, with consistent headers, attuned to FAIR standards, auditable, traceable, and portable?
 The only way to enable AI/ML will be to have high quality data.
 To achieve this data liquidity, your divergent instrument outputs must “flow” across the system, connecting the disjointed landscape via a vendor-agnostic open network.

-So what is TetraScience’s definition of a Data Integration, that enables automation, unites divergent data systems, and enables AI/ML?
+So what is TetraScience’s definition of a true R&D Data Integration, that enables automation, unites diverse data systems, and enables AI/ML?

-A true Tetra Integration needs to be able to surpass a high bar.
-It must:
+A true R&D Data Integration with a particular data system needs to be able to surpass a high bar.
+It must be:

-A Tetra Integration can be achieved via a combination of Tetra agents, connectors, and pipelines depending on the specific data sources.
+A true R&D Data Integration can be achieved via a combination of Tetra agents, connectors, and pipelines depending on the specific data systems.
 For example:

 While these may be viable options, they are far from optimal for an organization trying to upgrade to an Industry 4.0 motif.
 Consider the following scenarios: